Bloomburrow: Card and product details

 In addition to the main set, Bloomburrow featured numerous treatments.
 24 "Imagine: Courageous Critters" cards which are non-canon alternate art cards of planeswalkers and creatures in animalfolk forms.
 21 Japanese raised foil anime cards featuring alternate anime art and unique borders.
 Eight "field notes" alternate art cards (all of which are borderless) for the Calamity Beasts.
-20 full-art land cards, four of each land type spring, summer, fall, and winter versions.
+20 full-art land cards, four of each land typespring, summer, fall, and winter versions.
 42 "Showcase Woodland" border cards, 11 borderless cards, and 13 extended art cards complete the set.

 Special Guest cards for Bloomburrow have the set code SPG and a set icon that is a star inside of a pentagon.
 These cards can be found in Bloomburrow packs and include Frogmite, Kindred Charge, Ledger Shredder, Rat Colony, Relentless Rats, Secluded Courtyard, Sword of Fire and Ice, Swords to Plowshares, Sylvan Tutor, and Toski, Bearer of Secrets.

 Gameplay and format legality

 As of 25 July 2025 cards from Bloomburrow are legal in Standard, Pioneer, Modern, Legacy, Vintage, and Commander formats.
 Specific cards from the set can be banned or restricted in different formats.
 Legality is available on the official Gatherer website.